 Medically reviewed by Rosanna Sutherby, PharmD on October 13, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 If you’ve been experiencing symptoms like nervousness, fatigue, or heat sensitivity—to name just a few examples—you might be wondering if it could have something to do with your thyroid function.
-These and other symptoms are all possible consequences of an overactive thyroid.
+These and other symptoms are all possible consequences of an overactive thyroid gland.
 So if you’re interested in learning more about common overactive thyroid symptoms, you’ve come to the right place.
-Read on to discover what the thyroid does in the body, signs and symptoms of an overactive thyroid (plus possible causes), how the condition is diagnosed, and more.
+Read on to discover what the thyroid does in the body, signs and symptoms of an overactive thyroid gland (plus possible causes), how the condition is diagnosed, thyroid testing, and more.

 Check if your thyroid hormones are balanced from the convenience of home with the Everlywell at-home Thyroid Test.